VW Finance sees boost from China reserves policy move

-BEIJING, Aug 28 (Reuters) - When China’s central bank singled out auto financing companies for extra help on Tuesday, it effectively freed up more than 200 million yuan ($30 million) for Volkswagen AG’s China finance unit, which it can use to boost falling car sales, a top official said on Friday.
+BEIJING (Reuters) - When China’s central bank singled out auto financing companies for extra help on Tuesday, it effectively freed up more than 200 million yuan ($30 million) for Volkswagen AG’s (VOWG_p.DE) China finance unit, which it can use to boost falling car sales, a top official said on Friday.

 Along with a cut in benchmark lending rates, the People’s Bank of China cut the amount of reserves financial institutions need to hold by half a percentage point, but topped that up to 3.5 percentage points for auto financing.